pirovc/ganon/README.md

                         be sorted to define order (e.g. 1 1 2 3).
 The default value reported without hierarchy is 'H1'
                         (default: None)
   -r [ ...], --ranks [ ...]
-                        Ranks to report taxonomic abundances (.tre). empty will report default ranks [superkingdom,phylum,class,order,family,genus,species,assembly].
-This file can be re-generated
-                        with the 'ganon report' command for other types of abundances (reads, matches) with further filtration and output options (default: []) --verbose             Verbose output mode (default: False) --quiet               Quiet output mode (default: False)
+                        Ranks to report taxonomic abundances (.tre). empty will report default ranks [superkingdom, phylum, class, order, family, genus, species, assembly].
+This file can be re-generated with the 'ganon report' command for other types of abundances (reads, matches) with further filtration and output options (default: []) --verbose             Verbose output mode (default: False) --quiet               Quiet output mode (default: False)
 ```